We had another big month in April making it the first time we’ve hit $2k revenue in consecutive months.

 Plus I want to be able to draw a wage.
 Surely that’s not too much to ask in return for the countless hours and almost seven years I’ve spent on this site?

 Want to follow along on our conscious business journey?
-Don’t forget to subscribe to the blog here (and you’ll get our 12-page Sustainable Lifestyle Guide too!).
+Don’t forget to subscribe to the site here (and you’ll get our 12-page Sustainable Lifestyle Guide too!).